HolyBlackCat/cpp-tutorials/language/02_basics/10_loops.md

 Each repetition a loop is called an **iteration**.

 Like in an `if`, in loops the `{...}` braces are optional if the body is a single statement.
-And like `if`, it has the same empty body pitfall applies (adding `;` after `while (...)` makes the body empty, which in the case of `while` typically makes the loop *infinite*, meaning the program gets stuck on it).
+And like `if`, it has the same empty body pitfall (adding `;` after `while (...)` makes the body empty, which in the case of `while` typically makes the loop *infinite*, meaning the program gets stuck on it).

-Any variables declared inside of the body are recreated on each iteration.
+Any variables declared inside of the body are recreated on each iteration (meaning they lose their values).
 That's why we declared `x` outside of the loop.

+## Exercise 1

+Write a program that utilizes the `while` loop.

+Do this for the two other kinds of loops described below too, after reading about them.

 ## The `do`-`while` loop